STAFF

 Dave has served the North Fork for over 35 years in a myriad of roles.
 He is most well-known for his work with the Village of Greenport with twelve years in the Community Development Office and 17 years as the Village Administrator.
 He also worked for CAST, the North Fork Housing Alliance and served on the Greenport BID Board for many years.
 A retired Naval Reservist and graduate of Long Island University, Southampton, Dave and his wife Lydia operate Lydia’s Antiques and Stained Glass in Greenport.

-Ellen Jaffe, Board Member
+Pat Nelson, Board Member

 Dean Dimotsis, Board Member